FaserF/ha-dieliga/README.md

 # dieliga Homeassistant Integration
 The `dieliga` sensor will give informations about your liga.
 It is compatible with any scoreboard, that is based on "dieLiga".
-It is tested only with (Volleyball-Freizeit Ost)[https://www.ost.volleyball-freizeit.de/].
+It is tested only with [Volleyball-Freizeit Ost](https://www.ost.volleyball-freizeit.de/).
+After adding this integration, you will have two sensors, one showing the current scoreboard and another containing all the liga games.

 ## Installation
 ### 1. Using HACS (recommended way)